ytakefuji/hiscovid/README.md

 Scores monotonically increase so that policymakers can only suppress them, but cannot improve them.
 Mistakes by policymakers cannot be corrected and are fatal forever.

+The lower the score, the better the policy.

 In other words, the score is equivalent to the accumulation of mistakes made by policymakers.

 The perfect policy outcome means there are no covid-19 deaths.
 There is no perfect policy in the world, but